 I’ve also seen the Cochrane review and even examined some CTRs for FCEM on the subject.
 So, it pretty much seems to me that the question of whether we give steroids for croup is well made.
 The research that remains is, I suppose, about refining and polishing what is surely a well established fact.

 So, what about the paper this week?
 Is there anything we can draw from it and learn?
 Well, the authors have done an RCT (good) on mild/moderate croup patients.
 Interesting this as for the mild ones would you give steroids or just let nature take its course?
 (Ed – depends on how mild as croup score 1-3 is mild) I’m not sure so there maybe an element of over-treatment in comparison to other practices.
-Whatever, the authors tell us that there is an effect of giving steroids that they can define and detect at 30 minutes following administration of steroid and that this counteracts the information given through Cochrane about a delayed effect taking up to 6 hours.
+However, the authors tell us that there is an effect of giving steroids that they can define and detect at 30 minutes following administration of steroid and that this counteracts the information given through Cochrane about a delayed effect taking up to 6 hours.

 I have major concerns with this paper and I just don’t see how this is going to make a significant difference to our practice in PEM.
 I don’t think a paper like this would appear in an exam, but if it did I would be pulling holes in it along the following lines.